answerdigital/oxford-omop-data-mapper/docs/data-merging.md

 ## Death

 Merging logic is not needed.
-If a patient deaths are recorded when no such record already exists.
+If a patient was recorded to have died then no futher records will be recorded.

 ## Drug Exposure